-Video Game Design - 0616 Half Year - 1/2 Credit Grades 10 - 12
+Video Game Design Half Year - 1/2 Credit

+Course# 0616 Grades 10 - 12

+The state of the s

 Want to gain experience in the growing video game industry?
 This course provides an introduction to computer programming for students with no previous programming experience.
 You will have the opportunity to research potential career opportunities in the gaming field as well as learn how to design, develop and market video games.
 Using the program Alice, as a tool that enables computer novices to create computer animations using a drag-and-drop interface, you will skip the initial frustrations normally associated with learning how to program computers.
 Topics include simple data types, control structures; an introduction to array and string data structures and algorithms; recursion; and event driven-programming.